 Originally published on Mon December 16, 2013 12:05 pm

 Developers of a hands-on children’s museum in Longview have released a conceptual design rendering for Longview World of Wonders.
 It’s slated to be located in a former downtown furniture store.
 The nonprofit’s board has contracted with Ohio-based Exhibit Concepts to design, fabricate and install the galleries.
+World of Wonders program’s chairwoman Jo Lee Ferguson said these plans demonstrate that the museum will be professional and a tourist draw.

 As journalist and author Kitty Kelley conducted research for her unauthorized biography of Jacqueline Kennedy Onassis, she became good friends with photographer Stanley Tretick.
 He is best known for his coverage of President John F. Kennedy’s 1960 campaign and presidency for Lookmagazine, and for taking iconic pictures like the one of John Jr. playing under his father’s desk in the Oval Office.